 If you want to keep the door open to let the fresh air inside, but don’t want the bugs following, try a magnetic screen door.
 These mesh doors open with a simple push and automatically seal closed with magnets.
 Your guests can go in and out without bringing pesky insects into your home.
-Bugs and other insects will naturally be attracted to party food, so keeping them outside of the home is a nice precaution and provides a comfortable area for guests to gather if there are a lot of bugs around.
+Bugs and other insects naturally attract to party food.
+Therefore, keep them outside of the home.
+As a result, guests enjoy a comfortable area if there are a lot of bugs around.

 9. Plan Party Platters With the Possible Mess in Mind

 Although we are all careful and can take precautions…accidents happen.